Quantum Dynamics in Hybrid Materials:

 Adding New Dimensions to Optical Spectroscopy:

 Imagine trying to read an article with the newspaper rolled up.
 This is a frustrating experience as only limited information can be accessed at a glance and overlaps between the lines of the text can make it difficult to read clearly.
 Researchers using optical spectroscopy methods had to deal with this issue until the recent development of multi-dimensional spectroscopy.
-Using this new technique we are now able to access information in two or more dimensions, unraveling previously congested one-dimensional spectra.
-We are one of the first groups introducing this powerful concept to the study of semiconductors on ultrafast time scales.
-We hope to extend the method to the ultimate limit of studying a few quantum dots - essentially customized solid-state atoms.
+Using this new technique, we are now able to access information in two or more dimensions, unraveling previously congested one-dimensional spectra.
+We are one of the first groups to introduce this powerful concept to the study of semiconductors on ultrafast time scales.
+We hope to extend the method to the ultimate limit of studying quantum-confined structures and atomically thin layered materials.

 Probing Spin Dynamics Using Light Scattering Techniques: